nuclear200/BungARGH/README.md

 it needs polish.... but i may be a bit sleep deprived... so it works enough XD

 turns out that sleep deprivation is bad, and now i have realized how inefficient this is....
 (00.00 cet may 1)

+I'll probably at some point start update this thing just as an exercise, but for now we can mark this as abandoned